 The following Child Development Centers (CDC) participate in the Federal Child Adult Care Food Program (CACFP): CDC at St. Charles, Wayman Palmer YMCA, CDC at Owens Community College, CDC at Deveaux Elementary, and CDC at Byrnedale Elementary.
 In accordance with Federal law and U.S.Department of Agriculture policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability.
 (Not all prohibited bases apply to all programs.)
 To file a complaint of discrimination, write USDA, Director, Office of Civil Rights, ROom 326-W, Whitten Building, 1400 Independence Avenue, SW, Washington, DC 20250-9410 or call (202) 720 5964 (voice and TDD).
 USDA is an equal opportunity provider and employer.

 We encourage children in our child care programs to explore new activities that are fun and help develop life skills.
 Programs like swimming lessons, gymnastics, sports, art, and camping are available year round at your neighborhood Y.

 Parents can choose whether they need full-time or part-time care during the year.

 Second Shift/Calamity Day/ Early Opening

 We know that changing work schedules and school calendars require flexible child care.
-For parents who work second shift, child care is available at three locations.
+For parents who work second shift, child care is available at two locations.
 We also provide care during school delays, cancellations, and those other days when your child has the day off but you do not.

 The CincyAfterSchool® Curriculum is designed to support the healthy development of children by building strengths and meeting the needs of the wholechild.
 Increased student achievement and reduction of risk-taking behavior are two primary goals of the program.
 The curriculum achieves these goals through engaging students and their families in balanced activities aligned with Ohio Academic Standards.